 Before being elected Lt.
 Governor, Tina served as Governor Dayton's Chief of Staff.
-In that role, she managed the daily operation of state government, an enterprise with 34,100 employees.
+In that role, she managed the daily operation of state government, an enterprise with more than 35,000 employees.
 Tina led the Administration's Better Government Initiative to make government work better for people - speeding up permitting times, making government documents and forms easier to understand, and saving taxpayer money through more efficient, more customer-friendly services.

 Prior to her state service, Tina served as Chief of Staff for Minneapolis Mayor R.T.
 Rybak.
 After the 35-W Bridge collapse in 2007, Tina worked with the Pawlenty Administration and Minnesota's federal delegation to secure fast-track funding and rebuild the bridge in record time.